Inside the Golden Globe Awards

 Why I Vote

 And that’s how it goes.
-As a voter in the Golden Globe Awards, I have access to film and television titles, often well before they hit cinemas or streaming services.
+As a voter in the Golden Globes, I have access to film and television titles, often well before they hit cinemas or streaming services.
 Along with that access comes responsibility—I’m bound by strict rules on conduct, conflicts of interest, and accepting gifts from people in the film and television industry.

-But as a film and TV enthusiast, being a Golden Globe voter is a joy.
+But as a film and TV enthusiast, being a Golden Globes voter is a joy.
 Yes, it’s a lot of work, but when the work overlaps with your passion, it hardly feels like a burden.
 And while it hasn’t exactly opened the path to Hollywood I dreamed of as a kid (yet!), it’s brought me face-to-digital-face with some of the people in this industry I admire the most.

 So yes, I’ll keep voting for as long as they let me.